-- 1. Removal of the metal stain from the surface; - 2.
-Chelation of the dissolved metals in the water with a sequestering agent; and - 3.
-Eliminating the metals from the water.
+- Step 1: Removal of the metal stain from the surface - Step 2: Chelation of the dissolved metals in the water with a sequestering agent - Step 3: Elimination of the metals from the water.

-Removal of the metal stains is done by adding ascorbic acid (vitamin C), citric acid, oxalic acid, or a similar material to the pool water.
+Removal of the metal stains is done by adding ascorbic acid (vitamin C), citric acid, oxalic acid or a similar material to the pool water.
 Removal of metal stains with muriatic acid should only be done by an experienced pool service professional, as permanent damage to the pool surface could occur.
 Chelation of dissolved metals (Step 2) and methods of reducing dissolved metal concentrations (Step 3) have been previously discussed.

 Differentiating between metal stains and those caused by organic contamination is occasionally challenging.
-Obtaining a thorough history of the stain, evaluating water chemistry values, and spot testing the stain with either ascorbic acid or citric acid may facilitate this assessment.
-Some organic stains, like those caused by iron bacteria, "disappear" when treated with ascorbic acid, but return as soon as a chlorine residual is restored.
-Problematic staining issues should be referred to a trained pool service professional.
+Obtaining a thorough history of the stain, evaluating water chemistry values and spot testing the stain with either ascorbic acid or citric acid may facilitate this assessment.

+Note: Some organic stains, like those caused by iron bacteria, "disappear" when treated with ascorbic acid, but return as soon as a chlorine residual is restored. ~